 Joining the Millennium Youth Choir

-Membership of the Millennium Youth Choir is open to singers aged between 15 and 23 years of age.
-Entry is by audition.
-For further information, or to request an audition, please contact firstname.lastname@example.org or 01722 424843.
+Membership of the Millennium Youth Choir is open to singers of any voice part aged between 15 and 23 years of age, and entry is by audition.
+Auditions are normally held at MYC events or separate arrangements may be made if necessary.

 Please bring a piece of your own choice to sing (two copies).
 This should:

-RSCM Award syllabuses contain examples of possible repertoire at different levels:
+RSCM Gold Award syllabus contain examples of possible repertoire:

 The audition (which will also include supporting tests) will explore speed of learning, sense and control of pitch, response to text, ability to hold an independent part and voice quality.

 Successful candidates will be offered a place in MYC and will usually be expected to attend a minimum of 90% of choir activities for the year.